nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Other incorrect delete commands to try: `import`, `export` <br>
        Expected: Error details shown in the status message.

-2. Export last searched list of contacts
+2. Exporting the last searched list of contacts

    1. Prerequisites: Search a group of contacts using the find command such as `find t/friends` command.
 Multiple persons in the list.